Press enter to skip the top menu

 As the loop iterates movingDistance will be increased to 60 and then to 80 resulting in the robot moving forward 60cm in the third iteration and 80 in the fourth iteration.

-What Listing 1 and listing 2 have in common is that once movingDistance is inititalised at line 1 of both programs, its next value can be calculated from its current value, mo matter how many times the loop iterates.
+What Listing 1 and listing 2 have in common is that once movingDistance is initialised at line 1 of both programs, its next value can be calculated from its current value, mo matter how many times the loop iterates.

 Values changing randomly

 At first glance the above piece of code looks like that in Listing 1, but if we look closer at lines 1, 4, 7 and 10 we see that the different values of movingDistance bear no relationship to each other.
 Those values, 44, 70, 63 and 38, are actually random numbers generated by a random number generator.
-Since there is no relationship between those numbers we cannot calculate one vaue based on the previous value.
+Since there is no relationship between those numbers we cannot calculate one value based on the previous value.
 Thus, with our current state of programming knowledge, if we wanted our robot to perform 20 move forward and turns where all the forward distances were random numbers we would need to have a 60 line program, i.e. a program that would be 5 time longer than listing 1.
 This is not acceptable.
 So to solve this problem we need to use lists.

 What is a list?